 - “Nine Tips for Creating a Hybrid Course” by Rob Kelly from Faculty Focus.

 - “7 Tips to Create an Effective Blended eLearning Strategy” by Christopher Pappas from eLearning Industry.

 - Empowering Online Learning: 100+ Activities for Reading, Reflecting, Displaying, and Doing by Curtis J. Bonk and Ke Zhang.
 (Jossey-Bass/Wiley, 2008).

-Brian Bergen-Aurand is an Instructional Designer in eLearning and Faculty in Arts & Humanities.
-He specialized in questions of Quality Standards (QOI, QM) and peer course review.
+Brian Bergen-Aurand is a Certified Instructional Designer in eLearning and Faculty in Arts & Humanities.
+He specialized in questions of Quality Standards (QOI, QM, SBCTC Standards), analytical design, and peer course review.

 Last Updated January 14, 2020